Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Introduction

-Hydrodynamic escape is a primary driver of atmospheric mass loss, particularly in young planetary systems, where high-energy stellar radiation ionizes atmospheric gases and powers outflows that can strip hydrogen-rich envelopes and transform sub-Neptunes into super-Earths over geological timescales \citep{lopez_how_2012, jin_planetary_2014, rogers_photoevaporation_2021}.
-The efficiency of this escape depends on stellar irradiation, planetary gravity, and atmospheric thermodynamics, with regimes such as energy- and recombination-limited escape setting mass loss rates \citep{murray_atmospheric_2009, owen_uv_2015}.
+Hydrodynamic escape is a primary driver of atmospheric mass-loss, particularly in young planetary systems, where high-energy stellar radiation ionizes atmospheric gases and powers outflows that can strip hydrogen-rich envelopes and transform sub-Neptunes into super-Earths over geological timescales \citep{lopez_how_2012, jin_planetary_2014, rogers_photoevaporation_2021}.
+The efficiency of this escape depends on stellar irradiation, planetary gravity, and atmospheric thermodynamics, with regimes such as energy- and recombination-limited escape setting mass-loss rates \citep{murray_atmospheric_2009, owen_uv_2015}.

-Both photoevaporation and core-powered mass loss shape the radius distribution of super-Earths and sub-Neptunes.
-Rather than competing, they act sequentially depending on system evolution and energy budget: photoevaporation is driven by stellar ultraviolet and X-ray (XUV) radiation \citep{lammer_atmospheric_2003}, while core-powered loss relies on residual cooling luminosity \citep{ginzburg_core-powered_2018}.
+Both photoevaporation and core-powered mass-loss shape the radius distribution of super-Earths and sub-Neptunes.
+Rather than competing, they act sequentially depending on system evolution and energy budget: Photoevaporation is driven by stellar X-ray and ultraviolet (XUV) radiation \citep{lammer_atmospheric_2003}, while core-powered loss relies on residual cooling luminosity \citep{ginzburg_core-powered_2018}.
 Which process dominates depends on the sonic point’s location relative to the XUV absorption depth.
-Population models reproduce the observed radius valley, highlighting photoevaporation as the primary sculptor, while core-powered loss remains important for weakly bound, highly irradiated planets \citep{owen_mapping_2023}, though \cite{loyd_current_2020} find neither mechanism universally dominant.
-Here, we adopt a photoevaporation-dominated framework and do not explicitly model core-powered mass loss, although we can identify such outflows within out modeling framework.
+Population models reproduce the observed radius valley, highlighting photoevaporation as the primary sculptor, while core-powered loss remains important for weakly bound, highly irradiated planets \citep{owen_mapping_2023}, though \citet{loyd_current_2020} find neither mechanism universally dominant.
+Here, we adopt a photoevaporation-dominated framework and do not explicitly model core-powered mass-loss, although we can identify such outflows within out modeling framework.